 - Prior to uploading the OVF for import, delete the file 70-persistent-net.rules.

 - Create a blank file named 75-persistent-net-generator.rules to prevent the build of the persistent net rules file.

 Specific Requirements for Red Hat 7 64-Bit OVFs

 - Ensure Consistent Network Device Naming is enabled.

 - Ensure the network interface configuration follows the RHEL convention of "ens160", "ens162" etc, for compatibility with our platform automation controls (cloning, network changes, etc).

 - In addition, the import function will enable the following capabilities if they are not available on your OVF image:

-- We assume that Windows OS OVFs are properly licensed under Volume Licensing; upon successful import, the OVF is then licensed using CenturyLink's SPLA agreement with Microsoft.
-No changes are made to the license key during import.
+- We assume that Windows OVFs are properly licensed under Volume Licensing.
+Upon successful import, the OVF is then licensed using CenturyLink's SPLA agreement with Microsoft.

 - Import failures can be caused by conflicting settings on the OVF.
 To assist with troubleshooting a failured OVF, try to import the OVF back into the original virtualized environment and gather logs from this activity.